MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/cannot-connect-remotely.md

 ms.custom: sap:Connection issues
 ---

-# Users may not be able to connect remotely to SQL server using TCP/IP protocol
+# Users may not be able to connect remotely to SQL Server using TCP/IP protocol

-This article helps you resolve the problem where you are not be able to connect remotely to SQL server using TCP/IP protocol.
+This article helps you resolve the problem where you are not be able to connect remotely to SQL Server using TCP/IP protocol.

 _Original product version:_ &nbsp; SQL Server
 _Original KB number:_ &nbsp; 2018930